Golf is one of the world’s most popular sports. And for good reason.

 Once you get the golf bug, you’ll have it for life.

 And no matter how good you get, you’ll always feel that there’s room for improvement.
 Even the world’s best players still make mistakes!
+In fact, there’s an argument to be made that golf is as much a mental game as it is a physical one.

 In this beginner’s guide to golf, we’re going to cover everything you need to know to get started in the game.